What are Consumer Insights and How to Discover Them? Examples & Tools

 Set up Brand24 and discover what customers say about your brand, products, and services!

 Consumer insights tools

-You can discover consumer insights in many different ways.
+As I mentioned, you can discover insights in many different ways.
 It can be done by social listening and analyzing what people are saying about your company online, checking sentiment analysis, creating surveys and feedback polls, analyzing your social media performance.

-Some of these tools are free, offer a free trial or are affordable to make discovering consumer insights accessible.
+Some of these tools are free, offer a free trial, or are affordable to make discovering client insights accessible.